HealthBI/HealthBI/README.md

 # HealthBI

 Requirements:
--- Install panda: `pip install pandas`
+-- Install pandas: `pip install pandas`
 -- Install postgres

 Note: to test, create database in postgres manually before running HealthBI since there is no script to create database yet.